ugcd/solarius/pages/polygenic/test-covariates.md

 ~~~

-In particular, `-screen -all` options for `polygenic` command does the job.
+In particular, `-screen -all` options for `polygenic` command do the job.
-These two options say to screen the covariates, although they will be all saved (not screened).
+These two options say to screen the covariates, although all covariates will be saved (not screened).
 That leads to the tests without covariate screening.

 ### Model files

-`SOLAR` files generated to compute the model are stored.
+`SOLAR` generates files to store the modeling results.

 ~~~ r